| Z I M - Abstract 2009(1) | Nov. 2009 |

 – Germany |

-In Germany, there is no apart remuneration for emergency admissions.
-On principle, Hospitals are ordered to participate to emergency services.
-Hospitals which do not participate have to reckon in a deduction of € 50 per case. |
+In Germany, there is no separate remuneration for emergency admissions.
+In principle, hospitals are ordered to participate in emergency services.
+Hospitals which do not participate have to expect a deduction of € 50 per case. |

 8 | |